The Law of Personal Injury and Wrongful Death

 Our personal injury lawyers provide an absolutely free confidential consultation, and if we are fortunate enough for you to hire us, we never will charge you any fees or costs unless you first recover.
 This type of fee is known as a contingency fee.

-The fee we charge ranges from 20% to 40% depending upon the amount we recover for you.
-This fee should be virtually identical to what other lawyers are charging, as the amount is controlled by The Florida Bar.
+The fee we charge ranges from 20% to 40% depending upon the amount we recover for you, and this is true whether the case is in Pensacola or in another city or state.
+This fee should be virtually identical to what other lawyers are charging, especially in Florida, as the amount is controlled by The Florida Bar.
 This is true whether your lawyer has never handled a personal injury case or whether it has been the focus of their practice for more than 50 years, as with our law firm.
 For a detailed discussion on fees and costs, click Fees & Costs.

 When hiring a law firm to handle your personal injury case, it's important to take your time and research them.
 Study their web sites for credentials, expertise, commitment, resources, success rate and fees.
 Meet with several firms.
 Ask a lot of questions, and determine who you feel most comfortable trusting.

 Will Levin Papantonio Accept My Personal Injury and Wrongful Death Claim